Spiikesan/MyCode/README.md

 This project will use my C-modular library available here: https://github.com/Spiikesan/C-modulaire

-The programm can run a (very) small language with C syntax, based on the work of Marc Feeley (Tyni-C).
+The programm can run a (very) small language with C like syntax, based on the work of Marc Feeley (Tyni-C).

 Here is the BNF